-This is what happens to Abram in Genesis 12.
-He lives in Mesopotamia, the cradle of civilization.
-He’s 75 and he and the wife are not getting any younger.
-He does not even know the name of the God who calls him.
+This is what happens to a man named Abram as recounted in Genesis 12.
+Abram lives in Mesopotamia, the cradle of civilization.
+He’s 75 and he and his wife are not getting any younger.
+The mysterious God who calls Abram later changes his name to Abraham.
+Yet Abram does not even know the name of the God who calls and eventually renames him.

 Wouldn’t you “discuss” this one a bit?
 Not Abram.
 Genesis reports no backtalk, no “yeah-buts.”
 In a fit of understatement, Genesis simply says “Abram went as the Lord directed him.”

 That’s faith.
-Abram hears a command from a God he can’t see, believes that this God must know what He is talking about, and begins a journey to he knows not where.
+The figure we all know as Abraham hears a command from a God he can’t see, believes that this God must know what He is doing, and begins a journey to he knows not where.
 Keep in mind that Paul says “we walk by faith, not by sight.”
 (2 Cor 5:7).
 That’s why Abraham is the great model of faith in the Old Testament.
 For faith is not just about believing.
 It’s about walking.

 So it was desire for future glory that enabled Abram to put up with the hardships entailed in answering the call.
 This desire is called hope.

-This article originally appeared in Our Sunday Visitor as a reflection on Genesis 12:1-4, Ps 33, 2 Tim 1:8-10 and Mat 17:1-9, the readings for the 2nd Sunday of Lent, cycle A and is reprinted here with permission.
+This article on Abraham, the Transfiguration, hope, faith and hardship is offered as a reflection on Genesis 12:1-4, Psalm 33, 2 Timothy 1:8-10 and Matthew 17:1-9, the readings for the Second (2nd) Sunday of Lent, cycle A.

 For more resources for making this Lent your best ever, visit the 40 DAYS OF LENT Section of the Crossorads Initiative Library.